detectivekaktus/gocursors/README.md

 }
 ```

+## Projects using GoCursors
+- [GopherGit](https://github.com/detectivekaktus/GopherGit).
+Git TUI client written in Go with use of GoCursors library.
+The project is maintained by [detectivekaktus](https://github.com/detectivekaktus).

+If you want to add your project to the list, please submit a pull request!

 ## Contributing
 In order to contribute to the project, you must follow the [guidelines](https://github.com/detectivekaktus/GoCursors/blob/main/CONTRIBUTING.md).
 Any deviations won't probably be merged.